Web Analytics

 The Lord had told Gideon to send back most of the men in the Israelite army.
 He was left with only three hundred men.
 That night the Lord told Gideon to get up and attack the Midianite camp.
 Then He said, “If you are afraid to attack, go down to the camp with your servant and you will hear what they are saying.”

 So Gideon and his servant Purah went down to the edge of the camp.
-There they heard a man telling someone else about a dream he’d had.
+There they heard a man telling someone else about a dream he had.
 “I dreamt that a loaf of barley bread rolled into our camp and flattened a tent.”

 The other person replied, “It is the sword of the Israelite, Gideon.”

-When Gideon heard about the man’s dream and what the other person said, he worshiped and praised God.
+When Gideon heard the man’s dream and what the other person said, he worshiped and praised God.

 Verse for today